Five ways hearing aids may help you live longerFive ways hearing aids may help you live longer

 Wearing hearing aids can lessen your risk for developing feelings of sadness, especially among older adults with severe hearing loss who are at greater risk for developing depression and anxiety than those who hear normally.

 A survey conducted by the National Council on Aging (NCOA) of 2,300 adults over the age of 50 with hearing loss found that 30 percent of respondents with untreated hearing loss were more likely to report feelings of depression compared to 22 percent of those who wore hearing aids.

 Another study conducted by the NIDCD found that more than 11 percent of those with hearing loss reported incidences of depression compared to five percent of those without hearing loss.

-4. Hearing aids can reduce your social isolation
+4. Hearing aids reduce social isolation

 Hearing aids help you communicate with your friends and loved ones, allow you to remain a part of the conversation and re-engage in life.
 Findings from the same NCOA survey also found that 42 percent of hearing aid users participate regularly in social activities, compared to 32 percent of those with untreated hearing loss.